DETAILED ACTION

 Claim 21-24 and 29-36 are rejected under 35 U.S.C.
 102(a)(2) as anticipated by U.S. Patent No. US 11,849,933 to Denham et al. (hereinafter, “Denham”).

-As to claim 21, Denham discloses a surgical system, comprising a clamp, FIG. 8, comprising: a first portion (30) comprising a first actuator (35) configured to interface with a first metatarsal of a patient, FIGS. 1 and 9-10, wherein a range of movement of the first actuator is defined by an aperture (aperture in 35 that receives 32) (col. 6 / lines 1-9); a second portion (40), comprising an extension (arcuate portion that extends to the right off of 40) having a retention mechanism (82) configured to interface with a second metatarsal of the patient (col. 5 / lines 44-49), FIG. 8; wherein the second portion is releasably coupled with the first portion (at 42) and the first and second portions are translatable relative to one another via a second actuator (67) (col. 4 / lines 62-65); and a plurality of stabilization wires configured to be received by at least one of the first portion and the second portion, FIGS. 8-9.
+As to claim 21, Denham discloses a surgical system, comprising a clamp, FIG. 8, comprising: a first portion (30) comprising a first actuator (35) configured to interface with a first metatarsal of a patient, FIGS. 1 and 9-10, wherein the first actuator is disposed at least partially within an aperture (opening in the side of rail 32 in which part of the first actuator is slidably disposed, FIG. 11) that defines a range of movement of the first actuator (col. 6 / lines 1-9); a second portion (40), comprising an extension (arcuate portion that extends to the right off of 40) having a retention mechanism (82) configured to interface with a second metatarsal of the patient (col. 5 / lines 44-49), FIG. 8; wherein the second portion is releasably coupled with the first portion (at 42) and the first and second portions are translatable relative to one another via a second actuator (67) (col. 4 / lines 62-65); and a plurality of stabilization wires configured to be received by at least one of the first portion and the second portion, FIGS. 8-9.

-As to claim 23, Denham discloses the surgical system according to claim 22, wherein the first bore is configured to receive one of the plurality of stabilization wires into and through the bore such that the stabilization wire releasably couples the first actuator with the first metatarsal (col. 5 / lines 28-32), FIG. 8.
+As to claim 23, Denham discloses the surgical system according to claim 22, wherein the first bore is configured to receive one of the plurality of stabilization wires into and through the first bore such that the stabilization wire is configured to releasably couple the first actuator with the first metatarsal (col. 5 / lines 28-32), FIG. 8.

-As to claim 24, Denham discloses the surgical system according to claim 23, wherein manipulation of the first actuator within the aperture applies a rotational force to the first metatarsal via at least one of the plurality of stabilization wire to manipulate the first metatarsal from a first position to a second position.
+As to claim 24, Denham discloses the surgical system according to claim 23, wherein manipulation of the first actuator within the aperture is configured to apply a rotational force to the first metatarsal via at least the one of the plurality of stabilization wires to manipulate the first metatarsal from a first position to a second position.

 As to claim 29, Denham discloses the surgical system according to claim 21, wherein the second actuator is disposed at an end of the second portion opposite the first portion (the second actuator is disposed at an end of the second portion and the second portion is opposite the first portion).